whria78/skinimagecrawler/README.md

 This is Skin Image Crawler script written in Python 3.
 This script help to download dermatologic images from google.com and bing.com using 214 keywords of various languages.
-It is developed by Han Seung Seog to develop training dataset for neural networks.
+It is developed by Han Seung Seog to collect training images for neural networks.

 ## Requirement